Typing Pinyin with correct tone marks is a breeze with QuickTone.

 As you hold down a vowel key (A, E, I, O, U or V [for Ü]) you will see the tone mark above the vowel change in the following sequence (taking A as an example):

-a ... à ... á ... ā ... ǎ Demo
+a ... ā ... á ... ǎ ... à Demo

 When the correct tone appears, just lift your finger from the key: it really is as simple as that!

-The sequence of tones has been chosen so that the commonest tone—the fourth—appears first, and the least common tone—the third—appears last.
-The fourth and third tones also happen to have the shortest and longest duration in speech: compare dà and dǎ.
+The default sequence of tones is the "natural" sequence 0, 1, 2, 3, 4 (a ... ā ... á ... ǎ ... à).
+This tone sequence can be changed at the click of a button: for example, you might prefer one in which the commonest tone—the fourth—appears first, and the least common tone—the third—appears last.
+The fourth and third tones also happen to have the shortest and longest duration in speech: compare and .
 The other tones are intermediate in frequency and duration.

-Adjusting the speed (Windows OS)
+Adjusting the speed

 Audio clues